Lady Notorious

 References to death of fiancée (in backstory)

-References to alcohol and gambling addiction
+References to addictions to alcohol and gambling

 Depictions of and references to opiate addiction